rafaco/InAppDevTools/README.md

       <img src="https://www.openhub.net/p/InAppDevTools/widgets/project_thin_badge.gif"/></a>-->
 </p>

-**A library to enhance the internal compilations of Android apps, adding usefull tools for their development team.
-It allows to inspect, report and debug your app from the same  screen when it's running, over your app.**
+**A library to enhance the internal compilations of Android apps, adding tools to improve the productivity of their internal users.
+We get included in debug builds and our UI shows over the app, allowing to inspect the running app and to send contextualized reports to the development team.**

 For developers this is conceptually similar to Chrome DevTools but packed inside your app.
-We provide tools to inspect, analyze and modify a running app from within it without needing a computer or a cable.
+We provide a complete set of tools to inspect, analyze and modify a running app from within it, without cable/computer.
 It helps to understand what's really happening underneath in order to highlight issues and bug causes.

-For tester and other internal users, this library provide exact information of what they are testing and allows to easily report any crash or isuess founded.
-These reports include a zip with valuable information for developers like apk info, repro steps, logs, screenshots, etc.
+For tester and other internal users, this library provide exact information of what they are testing and allow them to easily report any crash or issues founded.
+These reports automatically include a zip with valuable information for developers like apk info, repro steps, logs, screenshots, etc.

 Your production users get neither any of our features nor apk size increase.
-They get a spotless app which has been thorughly polish in an agile development process, enhanced by our tools :)
+They get a spotless app which has been thoroughly polish in an agile development process, enhanced by our tools :)

 #### Tools